HO HO HO Sign Christmas Decor

 Here is a hint with the wood: I could only find scrap hardwood in Greg’s woodshop.
 Hence I asked Greg to drill these big holes.
 But if you use pine or any other soft wood, this step can easily be done with a hand drill.

-Once the holes were cut, I started painting the boards with 2 coats of FolkArt’s chalk paint in Sheepskin color.
+Once the holes were cut, I painted the boards with 2 coats of FolkArt’s chalk paint in Sheepskin color.

 With the help of transfer paper, I placed the stencils on the white painted boards.

-When stencils were on, I started stenciling the letters.
+When stencils were on, I stenciled the letters.
 I used red craft paint for two of them and green on the last one, then let the paint dry.

 In the meantime, I worked on the sleigh bells I bought from the Dollar Store.
 As I didn’t like the gold strings, I cut those off.